Language selection

 • (1) The Minister may issue a written directive to the manager or a participant of a designated payment system in respect of

-• (a) the conditions a person must meet to become a participant in the designated payment system;
+• (a) the conditions an entity must meet to become a participant in the designated payment system;

 • (b) the operation of the designated payment system;